 While there are many excellent real estate agents about, there are some not so great ones too.
 Trying to find a rental via the internet is not as easy as it sounds – Spain is still very much a “meet and greet” country rather than a “virtual” one.

-If you can, go by personal recommendation and take the time to make a discovery trip to your chosen area to meet agents face to face.
+If you can, go by personal recommendation and take the time to make a discovery trip (or several!) to your chosen area to meet agents face to face and explore.

 Renting directly from the landlord can save you money on fees and deposits, but you’ll need good language skills and prior knowledge of the area, so this may not be the best route for first timers.
 If it’s not your first rodeo in Spain with renting property, then going direct is a great way to integrate and develop your roots in your preferred location, as well as saving a bit of money.